Humanity and Paper Balloons: Production and release

 Humanity and Paper Balloons was written by Shintarō Mimura, based on his play.
 It was the final film by director Sadao Yamanaka before his untimely death at 28, of whose films only three are extant.

 The film was released in Japan on 25 August 1937.
 It was later released in the United States with English subtitles in August 1982.

 Reception

+At a time when films were coming under the purview of a nationalistic and militaristic government that was waging and justifying a war of expansion, Yamanaka's film debunking a national myth was not appreciated.
+Filmmakers were expected to use the past to glorify the actions of the present, and Yamanaka's samurai did not achieve this goal.
+The year of the film's release, Yamanaka was sent to the Chinese front, possibly as retribution for his antipatriotic sentiments, and died there in 1938.

 In his book A hundred years of Japanese film, Donald Richie called Yamanaka "perhaps the finest" of the directors of the new jidaigeki, and Humanity and Paper Balloons his finest effort.

 Jasper Sharp of Midnight Eye described the film as "a fascinating time capsule of a movie that not only reframes the feudal period in which it is set to present a harsh critique of the social and political conditions of the time it was made, but also demonstrates just how tight, coherent, and entertaining films from this period actually were."
 In 2012, Spanish film programmer Fran Gayo listed the film as one of the greatest films of all time.